-The crew of the Argonauts varies depending which version of the ancient myth you are reading.
-That sounds confusing, but think of like the Marvel Universe, the ancient storytellers were always adding to and embellishing the story.
+The crew of the Argonauts varies depending on which version of the ancient myth you are reading.
+That sounds confusing, but the ancient storytellers were always adding to and embellishing the story, much like the modern superhero sagas.
+It also appears that the myth evolved differently in different parts of ancient Greece.

 Castor and Pollux: (Polydeuces), aka the Gemini Twins along with their sister Helen of Troy.